guidance-guarantee-programme/pension_guidance/content/financial_advice.md

 You’ll pay a one-off fee if you see the adviser once or a regular fee if the advice is ongoing.

+^You can now take money from your pot tax free to get financial advice on your pension.
+You can take £500 once a year and up to 3 times in total.^

 Find out more about [choosing a financial adviser](https://www.moneyadviceservice.org.uk/en/articles/choosing-a-financial-adviser) on the Money Advice Service website.